Maximal entanglement increase with single-photon subtraction: Introduction

 Continuous-variable (CV) quantum optics \cite{S. L. Braunstein} allows for the deterministic generation of Gaussian entanglement between modes of light.
 In particular, it was used to produce large-scale entangled states \cite{M. Chen,S. Armstrong,X. Su,J. Roslund,S. Gerke,J.-i.
 Yoshikawa,K. Zhang,W. Wang}.
 However, because the entangled modes are Gaussian, they do not offer a genuine quantum advantage.
 To implement protocols that cannot be efficiently simulated by classical computers non-Gaussian states are required \cite{S. D. Bartlett,A. Mari, S. Rahimi-Keshari}.

-A common method to produce non-Gaussian modes of light is adding \cite{A. Zavatta} or subtracting \cite{A. Ourjoumtsev,V. Parigi,Y.-S. Ra,J. Wenger} a photon.
-Furthermore, this operation can also increase the entanglement between optical modes.
-For example, by adding/subtracting a photon to/from a two-mode squeezed vacuum state, entanglement of the resulting states is greater than that of the original squeezed state \cite{Yang Yang}.
-The entanglement of two-mode squeezed vacuum state was shown to be progressively enhanced with the number of photons added (subtracted) when acting on one mode only \cite{Carlos Navarrete-Benlloch}.
+A common method to produce non-Gaussian modes of light is adding \cite{A. Zavatta} or subtracting \cite{J. Wenger, A. Ourjoumtsev,V. Parigi,Y.-S. Ra} a photon.
+Here, we focus on this operation's capability of increasing the entanglement between optical modes.
+Historically, this increase of entanglement was first seen through the study of quantum teleportation \cite{Cochrane,Olivares}.
+Later, more detailed studies showed that adding/subtracting a photon to/from a two-mode squeezed vacuum state increases the states entanglement \cite{Yang Yang}.
+The entanglement of two-mode squeezed vacuum state was then shown to be progressively enhanced with the number of photons added (subtracted) when acting on one mode only \cite{Carlos Navarrete-Benlloch}.
 Similar results are obtained for single-photon addition and subtraction for pure multimode Gaussian systems \cite{M. Walschaers2,M. Walschaers1,M. Walschaers3}.
+This provides a way to overcome the no-go theorem which forbids entanglement distillation of Gaussian states with Gaussian measurement \cite{NoGo1,NoGo2,NoGo3}.
+Experimentally, this led to a demonstration of entanglement distillation on Gaussian input states \cite{EntDist}.
+Nevertheless, we may argue that non-Gaussian operations do not merely increase the entanglement, but also change its nature.
+After photon addition or subtraction, the entanglement will partially be contained in the non-Gaussian part of the state.

-Entanglement distillation is much harder to study for mixed states.
-Typical entanglement measures for multimode mixed states such as entanglement of formation require convex roof constructions \cite{R. Horodecki,C. H. Bennett,G. Toth} and the evaluation of the von Neumann entropy.
-Both are problematic for mixed non-Gaussian states.
-Here, we focus on the entanglement measure based on R\'enyi-2 entropy as a viable alternative, following \cite{Kim_2010, G. Adesso1}.
-Because the R\'enyi-2 entropy is related to the purity of the state, it can be obtained directly from the Wigner function.
-As such, we will quantify the increase of entanglement due to photon addition or subtraction.
+Non-Gaussian entanglement is notoriously challenging to study for mixed states.
+To deal with such states in finite-dimensional systems, negativity is perhaps the most practical measure of entanglement \cite{Vidal-Werner}.
+However, this measure cannot be generalised to non-Gaussian states in the infinite-dimensional Hilbert space of continuous variable systems without truncating the state to a finite number of Fock states.
+Entanglement of formation is another common measure of entanglement, but is also faces problems as it requires a convex roof construction and the evaluation of the von Neumann entropy \cite{R. Horodecki,C. H. Bennett,G. Toth}.
+In particular the latter is highly problematic for non-Gaussian states as there is no clear way to evaluate the von Neumann entropy based on phase space representations.
+Here, we focus on the entanglement measure based on R\'enyi-2 entropy as a viable alternative, following \cite{Kim_2010}.
+Because the R\'enyi-2 entropy is related to the marginal purity of the state, it can be obtained directly from the Wigner function.